pbek/QOwnNotes/webpage/src/hu/scripting/classes.md

     Q_INVOKABLE void setCurrentWorkspace(const QString &uuid);
     // Closes a note tab on a specific index (returns true if successful) Q_INVOKABLE bool removeNoteTab(int index);
+    // Returns a list of note ids that are opened in tabs Q_INVOKABLE QList<int> getNoteTabNoteIdList();
     // Jumps to a tag in the tag tree
     Q_INVOKABLE bool jumpToTag(int tagId);
 };